Ceasefire brokered by US and Russia begins in Syria

 "This is our first indication of the US and Russia being able to work together in Syria," Russia's Foreign Minister Sergey Lavrov said.

-News of a ceasefire agreement comes as US-backed Syrian Democratic Forces (SDF) are pushing into Raqqa, the self-proclaimed ISIS capital.
+News of a ceasefire agreement comes as US-backed Syrian Democratic Forces (SDF) are pushing into Raqqa.

 Earlier, Tillerson said the US was prepared to work with Russia to establish no-fly zones in Syria in an effort to bring stability to the country.